bobatkey/sott/README.md

 ## Bugs/TODO

-1. The parser error messages are useless.
+1. The parser reports a line number on error, but otherwise the error messages are useless.
+One day, I hope to use Menhir's fancy error message support.

 2. Not every useful combinator for equalities is present.
 This is a matter of implementing them in the lexer/parser/typechecker.

 3. The normaliser is a bit too keen and unfolds all definitions whether it needs to or not.
-This leads to massive terms during type checking, and especially in error messages.
+This leads to massive terms during type checking.
+Error messages are now reported without unfolded definitions though, which makes them a bit easier to read.

 4. Type error messages don't include the context, and may output names that shadow names in the context, leading to incorrect terms.